emfcamp/badge-2024-documentation/docs/tildagon-apps/widgets-and-hardware/ui-elements.md

 === "Asynchronous"

     This example app shows a dialog that asks you if it's a happy day and responds with an appropriate message.
-It overwrites the `run()` method to be able to use the `run()` method on the `YesNoDialog` which allows you to perform asynchronous actions based on the output the dialog:
+It overwrites the `run()` method to be able to use the `run()` method on the `YesNoDialog` which allows you to perform asynchronous actions based on the output of the dialog:

     ```python
     import app